lupyuen/lupyuen.github.io/src/riscv.md

 No worries!
 We'll run NuttX on the __QEMU Emulator__ for 64-bit RISC-V.

-Which will work on Linux, macOS and Windows machines.
+(Which will work on Linux, macOS and Windows machines)

 TODO